← Back to Chat

 UptimeRobot is the best value in website monitoring for small businesses who want simple, reliable uptime alerts at the lowest price in the market.

-With 2.7 million users and ratings of 4.7–4.8 out of 5 across every major review platform, UptimeRobot has earned its reputation as the go-to monitoring tool for budget-conscious businesses.
+With 2.7 million users and ratings of 4.7–4.8 out of 5 across G2, Capterra, and Trustpilot, UptimeRobot has earned its reputation as the go-to monitoring tool for budget-conscious businesses.
 The free plan — even with its non-commercial restriction — remains the most generous in the industry for personal projects, and paid plans starting at $7 per month make upgrading painless.

 It won't replace enterprise observability tools, and the lack of Real User Monitoring means it's not the right fit for teams that need deep performance data.
 But for the vast majority of small business owners who just need to know their website is up and get a fast alert when it's not, UptimeRobot does exactly what it promises — reliably, affordably, and without any learning curve.
-It's earned its spot as the default starting point for website monitoring.
+If your business has a website, you should be monitoring it.
+UptimeRobot is the easiest way to start.

 UptimeRobot FAQ